zacharysgoldberg/Receipt-Manager/README.md

 ## Future Improvements

-To integrate templates, and Py-Tesseract-OCR for scanning/uploading receipts
+To integrate templates, and Py-Tesseract-OCR for scanning uploaded receipts for relevant data migration.